Esther7171/Wonderland/README.md

 rabbit@wonderland:/home/rabbit$ export PATH=/home/rabbit:$PATH
 rabbit@wonderland:/home/rabbit$
 ```
-## It is gonna use prefexx of that binary so We successfull make a fake date command that give use other user , before reaching to real date command
+## It is gonna use prefex of that binary so We successfully make a fake date command that give use other user , before reaching to real date command
 ### Let run teaParty again
 ```bash
 rabbit@wonderland:/home/rabbit$ ./teaParty